widgetbook/widgetbook/packages/widgetbook/README.md

 ## `textScaleFactors`

-The `textScaleFactors` property allows developer to define a list of different text scales which are injected (and can then be accessed) via the `MediaQuery`.
-The list defaults to a test scale value of `1.0`.
+The `textScaleFactors` property allows you to define a list of different text scales which are injected (and can then be accessed) via the `MediaQuery`.
+The list defaults to `textScaleFactors` of `[ 1.0 ]`.

 ## Builders